 - ✓ Compile comments received and draft responses to unique and significant comments.
-These responses should indicate how the comment was incorporated or why a different approach was taken. - ✓ Incorporate comments and comment responses into the FINAL LRTP document. - Post comment responses on the MPO website in an accessible electronic format after responses have been approved by the MPO Coordinating Committee at its first meeting after the close of the public comment period.
+These responses should indicate how the comment was incorporated or why a different approach was taken. - ✓ Incorporate comments and comment responses into the FINAL LRTP document.

+- ✓ Post comment responses on the MPO website in an accessible electronic format after responses have been approved by the MPO Coordinating Committee at its first meeting after the close of the public comment period. - ✓ If contact information has been provided, provide summary of comments and responses to those who provided comments within seven (7) calendar days of approval by the MPO Coordinating Committee.

-- 7. Provide an additional seven (7) calendar day comment period if the final version of the LRTP significantly differs from the version that was made available for public comment. - Provide notification (by email) of the additional comment period to interested parties and all those who commented previously (and included an email address) prior to the beginning of the public comment period start date. - Provide revised document to FHWA and FTA for review prior to the beginning of the additional public comment period. - Distribute related documents in hard copy by mail or electronically to the various Indian Tribes and Nations with interests in Lackawanna and Luzerne Counties.
+7. Provide an additional seven (7) calendar day comment period if the final version of the LRTP significantly differs from the version that was made available for public comment.

+- ✓ Provide notification (by email) of the additional comment period to interested parties and all those who commented previously (and included an email address) prior to the beginning of the public comment period start date. - ✓ Provide revised document to FHWA and FTA for review prior to the beginning of the additional public comment period. - ✓ Distribute related documents in hard copy by mail or electronically to the various Indian Tribes and Nations with interests in Lackawanna and Luzerne Counties.